Ethereum vs Polygon

 Frequently Asked Questions

-Ethereum (ETH): Ethereum is a decentralized platform that enables the creation and execution of smart contracts and decentralized applications (DApps) on its blockchain, powered by its native cryptocurrency, Ether (ETH). — Polygon (MATIC): Polygon 2.0 introduces POL, a next-generation token to secure, coordinate, and grow the Polygon ecosystem through a scalable network of Layer 2 chains.
+- Ethereum (ETH): Ethereum is a decentralized platform that enables developers to build and deploy smart contracts and decentralized applications (dApps), facilitating a wide range of financial and non-financial solutions based on blockchain technology. — Polygon (MATIC): Polygon 2.0 introduces POL, a next-generation token to secure, coordinate, and grow the Polygon ecosystem through a scalable network of Layer 2 chains.

 New whitepapers explained, weekly